Auckland trail notes

 Intro

 Te Araroa section: Te Araroa's Auckland region begins at Mangawhai Heads, a popular holiday and surf destination accessible by road.
-From there, it is a long, scenic, beach walk to another holiday settlement of Pākiri.
+From there, it is a long, scenic, beach walk to another holiday settlement of Pākiri

 Description

-Just 1km south, a stream cuts across the beach, and it can go over thigh height, as can other water crossings on this track.
+Once on the beach, just 1km south a stream cuts across the beach and it can go over thigh height, as can other water crossings on this track.
 Follow the coast southwards for another 2km, then take the track over Te Ārai Point.
-Once back on the beach, continue south for 12km (fording Poutawa Stream on the way) until you cross the Pākiri River, then head inland to reach the end of Pākiri River Road.
+Track markings near Te Arai Point may be difficult to follow.
+Take extra care.

 Conditions